 Assessment results for all students will be reviewed to determine specific skill deficits in the five strands (phonemic awareness, phonics, fluency, vocabulary, and comprehension) of reading.
-Interventions will be administered based upon skill level and need during the daily RIP time (Reading Intervention Period).
-Students in need of more intensive intervention will be referred to other services and/or the SAT team for evaluation of a learning disability.
+Interventions will be administered based upon skill level and need during the daily RIP (Reading Intervention Period).
+Students in need of more intensive intervention will be referred to other additional services.

-Following the benchmark assessments, parents will receive notification and copies of the results.
-They will also be notified of intervention options that may be used to help their child meet the reading goals for their grade level.
-Parents will be invited to visit with staff about their child's educational needs and asked if they have any questions.
+Following the assessments, parents will receive letters informing them of the results and further supports that will be used to help their child meet the reading goals for their grade level.
+Parents will be invited in to visit with staff about their child's educational needs and asked if they have any questions.
 A complete outline of the parent communication and involvement section is below.